Elliott-001/gamezone-sales-analysis-project/tableau/dashboard_documentation.md

 -The nintendo switch accounts for 47.6% of product sales, making it the product with the most quantity of units sold.
 However it lags       behind the 24inch 4k gaming monitor(product with the most revenue at $1.9M) in terms of revenue generated.

+-The direct marketing channel was responsible for over 80% of total sales revenue across the various marketing channels

 Live dashboard:
 https://public.tableau.com/app/profile/osabuohien.eguavoen/viz/gamezonedataviz/gamezoneanalysis